xrdocs/ncs5500/_tutorials/chained-acl-for-ncs55xx-and-ncs5xx.md

 - It cannot be configured on the same line card which has compression.
 - Atomic replace of the common ACL is not supported.

-## Common ACL behaviour if hw-module profile is configured
+## Common ACL behaviour with hw-module profile

 | HW-module Profile                                                                | Common ACL Configuration |
 |----------------------------------------------------------------------------------|--------------------------|